Ilanda

-Ilanda were an Australian-based vocal harmony and dance group which formed in 1991 as Past to Present.
-Initially a four-piece, with Leighton Hema, Frank Laga'aia, Lennie Keller and his brother, Norman Keller.
+Ilanda were an Australian-based vocal harmony and dance group who formed in 1991 as Past to Present.
+Initially a four-piece, with Leighton Hema, Frank Laga'aia, Lennie Keller and his brother, Norman.
 They are all New Zealand-born, though their heritage is Samoan.
-Past to Present teamed with Peter Andre to feature on his single, "Get Down on It" (February 1996), which peaked at No. 5 on the ARIA Singles Chart and No. 1 on the New Zealand Singles Chart.
+Past to Present teamed up with Peter Andre to feature on his single, "Get Down on It" (February 1996), which peaked at No. 5 on the ARIA Singles Chart and No. 1 on the New Zealand Singles Chart.
 When Hema left the group in 1998 they went into hiatus for a year and reconvened as a three-piece under the name, Ilanda, which had three top 40 Australian singles.
 Their last release was in May 2000.